 3. Potential for Resale Profit or Flipping Homes

 For buyers who want to maximize their potential investment profit, fixer upper homes are often to best answer.
-The margins for profit are extremely high, and if you do some of the work on fixing up a home yourself, you're earning equity and adding value to the home without spending a dime, except on supplies.
+If you're interested in flipping houses, the margins for profit are extremely high, and if you do some of the work on fixing up a home yourself, you're earning equity and adding value to the home without spending a dime, except on supplies.

 4. Gaining Home Repair Knowledge for the Future

 Ask any fixer upper buyer: once you buy one, you always want to buy another.
 Buyers learn so much when they buy fixer upper homes, about how a house is built, how to make repairs, and how to keep up a property, that every time you buy and fix up a home it becomes easier.
 Just one fixer upper project often earns you a lifetime of repair knowledge that you can use to make more investments in the future and better maintain your properties.